How to Write an Impressive Letter of Intent (+ Tips and Examples)

 What’s the difference between a letter of intent and a letter of interest?

 A letter of interest is simply another name for letter of intent.
 They are exactly the same letter.
-The same way a cover letter and a letter of application are two names for the same thing.
+In the same way a cover letter and a letter of application are two names for the same thing.

 How do I write a letter of intent with no experience?

 A letter of intent is a great tool for an applicant with no experience.
-You can speak about skills you’ve acquired in your education, volunteer work, or, if you have some work experience in other industries, your transferable skills.
-To grab a recruiter’s attention, you must connect and provide value to the company.
+You can speak about transferable skills you’ve acquired through your education, volunteer work or part-time jobs.

 What does a letter of intent look like?